Pattern analysis in a benthic bacteria-nutrient system: Introduction

 \section{Introduction}

+In this paper we study Turing patterns for a bacteria-nutrient system.
 It was shown by Turing \cite{turing} in 1952 that nonhomogeneous steady states arise in reaction-diffusion systems, when a homogeneous state is unstable for the full system and stable for the kinetics.
-This discovery was followed by a large number of works, where systems of different scientific disciplines like biology \cite{gierermeinhardt,murray}, chemistry \cite{epstein03,epstein06,epstein09,epstein3d11}, ecology \cite{meron01,meron04,meron05}, and physics \cite{swift77,goswkn84} are studied for so-called Turing patterns.
-It is discussed in \cite{bac95,bac02,bac03,bac031} that also microorganisms form patterns.
-It is well known that microorganisms play an important role in marine sediments.
+This discovery was followed by a large number of works, where systems of different scientific disciplines such as biology \cite{gierermeinhardt,murray}, chemistry \cite{epstein03,epstein06,epstein09,epstein3d11}, ecology \cite{meron01,meron04,meron05}, and physics \cite{swift77,goswkn84} are studied for so-called Turing patterns.
+As discussed in \cite{bac95,bac02,bac03,bac031} also microorganisms form patterns, and it is well known that microorganisms play an important role in marine sediments.
 For example, it is pointed out in \cite{stal03,underwood03} and \cite{gerbersdorf} that extracellular-polymeric-substance secretions of diatoms and benthic bacteria stabilize sediments, respectively.
 Other experimental investigations of benthic microorganisms can be found in \cite{sed00,sed03,sed03'}.

-To find Turing patterns, two different species with different rates of diffusion are required.
-This makes it difficult to find Turing-patterns in chemical experiments, since simple chemicals have almost the same diffusion coefficients, and it took almost 40 years to find the first chemical Turing pattern experimentally \cite{erstesTP}.
+In order to find Turing patterns in standard reaction-diffusion systems, two different species with different rates of diffusion are required.
+This makes it difficult to find Turing patterns in chemical experiments, since simple chemicals have almost the same diffusion coefficients, and it took almost 40 years to find the first chemical Turing pattern experimentally \cite{erstesTP}.